 we confirm that $div_X\Omega^\epsilon$ can be taken to be arbitrary close to $div_X\Omega=r_s+r_u$. \end{proof}

-\section{A contact geometric characterization of Anosovity based\\ on divergence}
+\section{A contact geometric characterization of Anosovity\\ based on divergence}

-In this section, we show that we can use the volume forms, naturally coming from the underlying contact structures (see Section~\ref{2.2}), to give necessary and sufficient conditions for Anosovity of a projectively Anosov flow, which is independent of the metric and utilizes the growth rates.
-We note that to go from the natural setting of (projectively) Anosov flows, which involves an often $C^0$ metric, which is solely $X$-differentiable, to the contact geometric setting, which involves $C^1$ geometric objects, we need subtle approximation techniques.
-These techniques were also used by the author in \cite{hoz3}.
+In this section, we show that we can use the volume forms, naturally coming from the underlying contact structures (see Section~\ref{2.2}), to give necessary and sufficient conditions for Anosovity of a projectively Anosov flow, which is independent of the metric and utilizes the expansion rates.

-The following remark shows a given contact form for one of the underlying contact structures of a projectively Anosov flow, induces natural volume forms, as well as a norm, with respect to which we can compute the growth rates.
+The following remark shows that a given contact form for one of the underlying contact structures of a projectively Anosov flow, induces a natural volume form, as well as a norm, with respect to which, we can compute the expansion rates.